fatsheep9146/kubectl-pvc/README.md

 ## Install

-Download the latest build from the [releases](https://github.com/alauda/kubectl-captain/releases) page, and run
+Download the latest build from the [releases](https://github.com/alauda/kubectl-captain/releases) page, decompress it and run

 ```bash
 mv kubectl-captain /usr/local/bin